rgriff23/rgriff23.github.io/index.md

 ___

-I'm currently a Data Science Fellow at Insight Data Science.
+I'm currently a Fellow at Insight Data Science.
 I have a background in the social and biological sciences, as well as statistics and programming in R and Python.
 For examples of my work, check out my [blog](https://rgriff23.github.io/blog.html) or [publications](https://rgriff23.github.io/blog.html).
-[Fork me](https://github.com/rgriff23) on GitHub or [connect](https://www.linkedin.com/in/randigriffin) on LinkedIn!
+You can also [fork me](https://github.com/rgriff23) on GitHub or [connect](https://www.linkedin.com/in/randigriffin) on LinkedIn!

 *Past work*